EngineeringSoftware/mcoq/README.md

 ./mcoq.py --help
 ```

-Note that the tool currently assumes that all project Coq source
+The tool currently assumes that all project Coq source
 files to be mutated are listed in the `_CoqProject` file
-in the project's root directory.
+in a Coq project's root directory.

+Before performing mutations, the script will automatically check
+that all mCoq dependencies are present.
+To disable these checks,
+pass the option `--nocheck`.

 ## Usage example